jugglinmike/command-the-command-line/src/material/01-intro/02-about-course/index.md

 Note that terminal examples from other guides use the lone dollar sign character (`$`) or even the "hash" character (`#`) as the prompt.
-Whatever it looks like, the prompt's purpose is the same: to disignate the command that should be typed.
+Whatever it looks like, the prompt's purpose is the same: to designate the command that should be typed.

 ---